adambedenbaugh/terminal/README.md

-#Terminal Connector
+# Terminal Connector

-##Purpose
+## Purpose

 The Terminal Connector will execute a command and return data from standard output into the data flow.
-This can be helpful when the output of a command is required for the integration.
+This is helpful when the output of a command is used for a subsequent step within the integration.

 The connector and operation require no setup.
 A new connector and operation does need to be created.
 It is recommended to enabling